-Although this seems like a minor amount, in contrast to privacy laws like the GDPR (€20 million, or even higher) and the Children’s Online Privacy Protection Act (COPPA) ($40,000), note the “per violation” qualification in the CalOPPA.
+Although this seems like a minor amount, in contrast to privacy laws like the General Data Protection Regulation (GDPR) (€20 million, or even higher) and the Children’s Online Privacy Protection Act (COPPA) ($40,000), note the “per violation” qualification in the CalOPPA.
 Each visit to your website while your website fails to comply can be deemed a violation, meaning that the fines can quickly multiply.

 The most high profile lawsuit relating to the CalOPPA thus far was against Delta Airlines.
 In 2012, Delta Airlines faced a lawsuit because one of their mobile apps failed to meet the visibility requirement that we discussed earlier.

 The lawsuit was eventually dismissed due to an earlier regulation (The Airline Deregulation Act) that exempts the airline industry from certain government interventions.

 However, had this been the case with a company operating in almost any other field, the fine could have been as high as $2.5M with just 1000 app downloads.

 If your online business is located in California, or otherwise serves California residents, then CalOPPA applies to you.